jecolon/ziglyph/README.md

 # ziglyph
-Unicode processing with Zig, and a UTF-8 string type: [Zigstr](src/zigstr).
+Unicode text processing for the Zig Programming Language.

 ### Looking for an UTF-8 String Type?
 `Zigstr` is a UTF-8 string type that incorporates many of Ziglyph's Unicode processing tools.
 You can